 – the landlord intends to use or rent the premises for a non-residential purpose

-- the landlord intends to condominiumize the unit.
+– the landlord intends to convert the premises into condominiums

-The Residential Tenancies Act and its regulations should be referred to for more detail as to these reasons.
-If one of these reasons apply, a tenant is entitled to varying amounts of notice depending on the type of tenancy.
-A yearly tenant is entitled to a period of 90 days before the last day of the tenancy year.
-A monthly tenant must receive 3 months notice and a weekly tenant is entitled to 1 weeks’ notice.
-The notice must:
+The Residential Tenancies Act and its regulations should be referred to for more detail as to these reasons for terminating a periodic tenancy.
+If one of these reasons apply, a tenant is entitled to varying amounts of notice depending on the type of periodic tenancy.
+For a yearly periodic tenancy, a landlord much give a period of 90 days notice before the last day of the tenancy year.
+A monthly periodic tenant must receive 3 months notice.
+A weekly periodic tenant is entitled to 1 weeks’ notice.
+These notices must:

 – be in writing

 – give the address of the residential premises

 – set out the reasons for which the tenancy is being terminated